 CPA bidding offers the ability to manage to your CPA goals, which is great for lead generation.
 Do you have a solid account that just needs to be managed to a certain cost?
 CPA bidding is calling to you.

 Of course there are downsides.
 Seasonality or poor performance periods could cause the system to pause parts of your campaign cutting into your total conversions.
 The seasonality may also cause some instability in your account without enough time for the system to react, causing declining conversions and increasing CPA’s.
-If you’d like to read a story about falling in and out of love with CPA bidding check out Sean’s post here.
+If you’d like to read a story about falling in and out of love with CPA bidding check out a Deeper Understanding of CPA Bidding.